Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Tasks to complete

--   Create a new project named **ContosoBaggage**, selecting the **Git** version control option.
+-   Create a new project named **ContosoBaggage**, and select the **Git** version control option

 #### Exit criteria

--   You have a new project in which you can store your source code using git.
+-   You have a new project in which you can store your source code using git

 ### Task 2: Commit starter project to your VSTS project

 #### Tasks to complete

--   Download the starter code from <http://bit.ly/2F2JQTa>, and extract the project to a new folder.
+-   Download the starter code from <http://bit.ly/2F2JQTa>, and extract the project to a new folder

--   Add the new VSTS project git repository as a new origin, using PowerShell or your favorite git client.
+-   Add the new VSTS project git repository as a new origin, using PowerShell or your favorite git client

--   Add all files to the local git repository (git add -A).
+-   Add all files to the local git repository (git add -A)

--   Commit your changes to the local repository, adding a new commit message (git commit -m "Initial commit").
+-   Commit your changes to the local repository, adding a new commit message (git commit -m "Initial commit")

--   Push to the remote repository (git push -u origin --all).
+-   Push to the remote repository (git push -u origin --all)

 #### Exit criteria